wiwu2004/payment-services/README.md

 When the webhook is received:

-1. The backend accepts the event
+1. The backend receives the event
 2. The backend queries the provider API
 3. The provider response is treated as the **source of truth**
 4. The domain applies the correct state transition